 Opening hours:

-Adventure Cove, also found in Sentosa, is a water park that offers more than thrilling rides and fast water slides.
-It boasts 13 rides and attractions, ranging from high-speed slides to close-up experiences with nature.
+Adventure Cove Waterpark, also found in Sentosa, is a water park that offers more than thrilling rides and fast water slides.
+It boasts 13 rides and attractions, ranging from high-speed slides to close-up experiences with nature's wildlife and lush greenery.

-For adrenaline junkies, the park offers six different slides that you can take on floats in pairs, such as the Riptide Rocket.
+For adrenaline junkies looking for activities to thrill their senses, the park offers six different slides that you can take on floats in pairs, such as the Riptide Rocket.
 This ride is Southeast Asia’s first hydro-magnetic coaster, which means that the ride uses electromagnetic technology to propel you through rollercoaster-like twists and drops faster than typical water slides.

 Ray Bay is, as the name suggests, where marine lovers can get up close and personal with manta rays!
 Wade into a shallow pool with dozens of rays swimming around you where you can swim with them, touch them and even feed them.
 But, do note that this experience comes at an additional cost.

-Tickets for children aged 4-12 start at S$27 and adults aged above 13 years old pay S$34.
-For special experiences like the Ray Bay Encounter, both adults and children pay S$59 each.
+Adventure Cove Waterpark tickets for children aged 4-12 start at S$27 and adult tickets for those aged above 13 years old pay S$34.
+For special experiences like the Ray Bay Encounter, children and adult tickets are priced at S$59 each.

 Address: